do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 The implication is that the international community must share relevant resources equitably.
 All countries must become able to test and treat patients.
 Attempts to monopolise control of medical goods produced in one's own country will only lead to bottlenecks, since most countries depend on imports for some of those goods.
 Some of them basically have to import everything.

-Italy, the worst affected countr in Europe, is experiencing serious bottlenecks anyway.
+Italy, so far the worst affected country in Europe, has been experiencing serious bottlenecks.
 It is a prosperous country with a comparatively strong health-care sector.
-I am quite sure that there will be bottlenecks more or less in every country.
-Allowing Covid-19 to wreak uncontrolled havoc in the poorer ones, however, will backfire brutally.
-It is now necessary to boost production of relevant pharmaceuticals and equipment to the maximum extent and ensure that all countries have at least a minimum supply.
-New or at least provisional hospitals are needed too.
+Bottlenecks are affecting every country in some way - testing capacities generally are inadequate.
+Allowing Covid-19 to wreak uncontrolled havoc in low-income countries, however, will backfire brutally.
+It is necessary to boost production of relevant pharmaceuticals and equipment to the maximum extent and ensure that all countries have at least a minimum supply.
+New or at least provisional hospitals may be needed too.
 Moreover, research regarding preventive vaccines and effective cures must be stepped up fast and coordinated internationally.

 The need to ensure the international availability of medical goods means that humanity still depends on international trade.
 There are many other economic dimensions that require international attention.
 Financial markets are in turmoil; investor confidence has dropped dramatically - and for good reason.
 As public life is being shut down, the economy is grinding to a halt too.
 The revenue streams of the vast majority of private-sector companies is affected negatively.
 That, in turn, has impacts on employment.
-In the USA, many more people have been signing up for unemployment benefits last week than in the week after the collapse of the investment bank Lehman Brothers a dozen years ago.
-This economic crisis will probably be worse than the Great Recession which that event triggered.
+In the USA, 30 million people have signed up for unemployment benefits in recent weeks - many times more than after the collapse of the investment bank Lehman Brothers a dozen years ago.
+This economic crisis looks much worse than the Great Recession which that event triggered.

 And once again, the financial sector is reeling.
 It is foreseeable that masses of businesses will become insolvent.
 The less financial obligations are fulfilled, however, the more fragile the financial system becomes.
-Not only the real economy will be hard-hit, but banks and insurances will be so too.
+Not only is real economy being hit hard, but banks and insurances will be so too.
 A dangerous, self-propelling downward spiral looks very difficult to avoid.
 If market dynamics are allowed to run their course, that vicious circle will surely lead to a devastating global depression.

 Self-regulating markets can fail dramatically.
 That was the case 12 years ago due to irresponsible lending by major banks.
 This time, economies are stalling because of a global health shock, and once more policymakers must intervene to prevent the worst.
-The good news is that central banks and governments fast began to take action.
+The good news is that central banks and governments in high-income countries fast began to take action.
 It is worrisome, however, that they - and especially the governments - have not done much to coordinate such action.
 All nations depend on the world market today.
-Moreover, low-income and lower middle-income countries have not been much affected by Covid-19 so far, but they probably will be in the future.
-They will need financial firepower too, but their central banks and governments are in a much weaker position than those of most G20 countries.
+Low-income and lower middle-income countries, by contrast, have so far not been much affected by Covid-19, but they may yet be in the future.
+Preventive lockdown policies, however, are hurting economies.
+The countries concerned will need financial firepower too, but their central banks and governments are in a much weaker position than those of most G20 countries.
 Debt problems have been weighing heavily on many of them for some time.

 In 2008, the G20 replaced G7 as the main forum for international policy coordination.
 This time, global coordination is even more important because more policy fields must be considered.
 To include the least developed countries, it would probably make sense to involve UN organisations in decision-making this time.